Pipe network analysis: Deterministic network analysis

 If there are sufficient known flow rates, so that the system of equations given by (1) and (2) above is closed (number of unknowns = number of equations), then a deterministic solution can be obtained.

 The classical approach for solving these networks is to use the Hardy Cross method.
 In this formulation, first you go through and create guess values for the flows in the network.
 The flows are expressed via the volumetric flow rates Q. The initial guesses for the Q values must satisfy the Kirchhoff laws (1).
 That is, if Q7 enters a junction and Q6 and Q4 leave the same junction, then the initial guess must satisfy Q7 = Q6 + Q4.
 After the initial guess is made, then, a loop is considered so that we can evaluate our second condition.
 Given a starting node, we work our way around the loop in a clockwise fashion, as illustrated by Loop 1.
 We add up the head losses according to the Darcy–Weisbach equation for each pipe if Q is in the same direction as our loop like Q1, and subtract the head loss if the flow is in the reverse direction, like Q4.
 In other words, we add the head losses around the loop in the direction of the loop; depending on whether the flow is with or against the loop, some pipes will have head losses and some will have head gains (negative losses).

-To satisfy the Kirchhoff's second laws (2), we should end up with 0 about each loop at the steady-state solution.
+To satisfy the Kirchhoff's second law (2), we should end up with 0 about each loop at the steady-state solution.
 If the actual sum of our head loss is not equal to 0, then we will adjust all the flows in the loop by an amount given by the following formula, where a positive adjustment is in the clockwise direction.